vemonet/rdflib-endpoint/README.md

     functions={
         'https://w3id.org/um/sparql-functions/custom_concat': custom_concat
     },
-    # CORS enabled by default
     cors_enabled=True,
-    # Metadata used for the service description and Swagger UI:
+    # Metadata used for the SPARQL service description and Swagger UI:
     title="SPARQL endpoint for RDFLib graph",
     description="A SPARQL endpoint to serve machine learning models, or any other logic implemented in Python. \n[Source code](https://github.com/vemonet/rdflib-endpoint)", version="0.1.0",